Mr. Speaker, it is with pleasure that I continue with my comments from yesterday.

 Let's get back to the issue before us today, namely conversion therapy.
 The media has already shared the story of a boy from Quebec who underwent one of these so-called conversion therapies, and my colleague has referenced this case, too.
 Anyone who takes the time to really pay attention to his story cannot help but feel empathy for him.
 No one could condone inflicting such anguish on someone, or imagine that a child could feel such deep self-hatred.

-As the aunt of a niece and nephew who I want to see grow up happy, I find it hard to believe that this boy's family did not have good intentions.
+As the aunt of a niece and two nephews who I want to see grow up happy, I find it hard to believe that this boy's family did not have good intentions.
 However, his religion and his intense desire to not disappoint his loved ones or his God pushed him to use his own money to pay for so-called reparative therapy that would make him “normal”.
 He even went so far as to describe conversion therapy as social support for self-rejection.
 I have mentioned that powerful, sad turn of phrase before.